 Whilst in India, Tara kept her musical interests alive by touring with her own band, but the pinnacle of this was her solo performance at Asia’s biggest televised Christmas event, Gloria Deo where she was seen by a UK label boss, who immediately offered her a recording contract, which led to her moving to England to record an album.

-Since her arrival in the UK a little over 12 months ago, Tara has sung to thousands at a packed Exeter City FC stadium, performed live to millions on BBC Radio by appearing on shows in Birmingham, Manchester, Lancashire, Liverpool, Cornwall and Devon.
-She has also appeared a number of times on Sky TV, performed at prestigious venues such as celeb’s favourite, Chinawhite nightclub in the West End, at The BBC Club W1, Mayfair's Embassy club and has recently enjoyed the success of her first single, ‘He Said She Said’, which was remixed by dance wizards, Almighty and proved to be a big hit in the clubs throughout the UK.
+Since her arrival in the UK, Tara has sung to thousands at a packed Exeter City FC stadium, performed live to millions on BBC Radio by appearing on shows in Birmingham, Manchester, Lancashire, Liverpool, Cornwall and Devon.
+She has also appeared a number of times on Sky TV and ITV, performed at prestigious venues such as celeb’s favourite, Chinawhite nightclub in the West End, at The BBC Club W1, Mayfair's Embassy club and has enjoyed the success of her single, ‘He Said She Said’, which was remixed by dance wizards, Almighty, which proved to be a big hit in the clubs throughout the UK.

 The press has also caught the buzz and she has been featured in and also appeared on the cover of a number of national magazines including Music Week, The Star, Pick Me Up, Full House, The Weekly News, Liberti and Outstanding Women, along with many regional newspapers and Web features.
 To see how much of an impact Tara has made, just Google: Tara Mathew!

-To take things to the next level, Tara now has a full band with some of the best musicians around, which also includes the unique addition of an orchestral percussion section played by one of the county’s leading (and Royal College of Music award winning) percussionist’s, Ed Scull.
+For something a bit special, Tara has a full band with some of the best musicians around, which can also include the unique addition of an orchestral percussion section played by one of the county’s leading (and Royal College of Music award winning) percussionist’s, Ed Scull.
 The band is an impressive setup of timpanis, marimba and xylophone along with the more familiar congas, bongos and timbales, guitar, bass, keyboards and drums.